awaregroup/IIALab/labs/Lab02.md

 1. IoT Central can import existing Device Templates from the [Azure IoT Device Catalog](), however we are creating our own device.
 Click 'Custom'.
 ![](./media/2_iotc3.png)

-1. Name your device and click 'Import Capability Model'
+1. Name your device 'SensorTile.box', press Return and then click 'Import Capability Model'.
+It is important that you name the device as listed.
 ![](./media/2_iotc4.png)

 1. Browse to the `C:\Labs\Content\src/Azure.IoTCentral/` folder and upload the file named `ST SensorTile.Box.json`.
 ![](./media/2_iotc5.png)

-1. Click 'Views' and click 'Generate Default Views'
+1. Click 'Views' and click 'Generate Default Views', change nothing on the sceen and click 'Generate Default Views' again.
 ![](./media/2_iotc7.png)

-1. Click 'Publish' and confirm the process by clicking 'Publish' again.
+1. Click 'Publish' (found at the top right) and confirm the process by clicking 'Publish' again.
 ![](./media/2_iotc6.png)

 ### 1.3 - Create Device from Template